eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/authenticate_llm.md

 | Ollama  | <a href="https://github.com/ollama/ollama" target=_blank>Ollama Github</a>                                                                                                                                                                                       | n/a -- you run Ollama locally |
 | ChatGPT | OpenAI <a href="https://platform.openai.com/api-keys" target=_blank>API Keys</a>, <a href="https://platform.openai.com/settings/organization/billing/overview" target=_blank>billing</a> and <a href="https://platform.openai.com/usage" target=_blank>usage</a> | OPENAI_API_KEY                |
 | Azure   | Azure is different since you need to deploy individual models.
 See our [Azure Agent Example](/docs/recipes/azure-agent) for a more detailed walkthrough.                                                                                                         | AZURE_OPENAI_API_KEY                 |

+Note that each provider has its own terms and conditions regarding account payment and usage pricing.

 >👉 Hot tip!
 Some LLM providers offer evaluation credits.
 It's a great way to get started and save money.